 On a more local scale the state of Connecticut did its part in preparation for World War I. The Connecticut river was utilized for its transportation and factories littered its banks.
 One example is Bridgeport’s Remington Arms.
 They were responsible for approximately half of the countries small arms cartridges.
 In addition to a skyrocket in production, the African American population in Connecticut was growing due to ample job openings.
-Today it can be noticed that some of the north’s current diversity can be traced back to the Great Migration and World War I. https://connecticuthistory.org/topics-page/world-war-i/ http://www.history.com/topics/black-history/great-migration
+Today it can be noticed that some of the north’s current diversity can be traced back to the Great Migration trends in our state that began during World War I. https://connecticuthistory.org/topics-page/world-war-i/ http://www.history.com/topics/black-history/great-migration

 The girl’s role at Suffield school while in its military days certainly received the praise it deserved.
 During its time as a military school the girls of Suffield School took part in conservation, stamp campaigns, and even established the Liberty Chorus, an all-girls singing group that sang at multiple gatherings and events within the school and the rest of Connecticut. (https://www.nhregister.com/connecticut/article/West-Haven-Historical-Society-hosts-open-house-11317021.php).
 The Liberty Chorus sang motivational, pro war songs, in hope that they would boost morale at the school and further motivate the boys at Suffield School to go over-seas and fight.
 They were the cheerleaders of Suffield School during WWI.